Advice from the experts: 3 pro tips for evaluating your legal technology

 An Era of Flexibility Over Features

 When it comes to adopting more modern tech, we recommend the platform approach over point solutions and products.
-Platforms like SimpleLegal that are highly configurable ensure that your department’s unique needs are met, and that standard operating procedures are followed.
+Platforms like SimpleLegal that are highly configurable ensure that your department’s unique needs are met, and that standard operating procedures for the legal department are followed.

-If you’re unsure of how to your own legal tech stack measures up, we’ve created a quick ten-point questionnaire to aid in your evaluation.
-And you can always reach out to SimpleLegal to see a modern legal operations platform in action – and how the platform can help you run a high-efficient, data-driven legal department.
+If you’re unsure of how to your own legal tech stack measures up, we’ve created a quick ten-point questionnaire to aid in your evaluation – download your copy today!